oroinc/documentation/admin_guide/security/access_management_roles.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^

 Each OroCRM user must be assigned a role.
 A user can have several roles.
 This is a logical approach if we assume that roles may be based on job functions.
 For example, if you have roles 'Leads Development Representative' and 'Sales Representative' and some employees do both of these jobs, you simply assign them both roles instead of creating a specialized role that will cover the whole range of required permissions.
-For how to assign a role to a user, see the `Assign Roles While Creating a New User <access_roles_management#assign-roles-while-creating-a-new-user>`__ section.
+For how to assign a role to a user, see the :ref:`Assign Roles While Creating a New User <user-guide-user-management-permissions>` section.

 If a user has two or more roles with different permissions, in the result the user will have the maximum of rights granted by all of them.